Azure-Samples/App-Service-NodeJS-WebJobs-Quickstart/README.md

 # App Service NodeJS WebJobs Quickstart

 Getting started with Azure App Service WebJobs using NodeJS.
 Deploy and run your first Python WebJob on App Service.
-This WebJob outputs the curren time to the console.
+This WebJob outputs the current time to the console.

 ### Prerequisites
 You need to have an App Service Plan and Web App using NodeJS 20 LTS to run this application.